 When is the water warm enough to swim?

-Normally from mid-June to Labor Day.
+The lakes are normally warmest from mid-June to Labor Day.

 Do we need any special navigational skills or licenses to operate a Voyagaire Houseboat?